 Electronic Application Submission Requirements

-- Complete the FSU Graduate School application online.
+- Complete the FSU Graduate School application online here: https://gradschool.fsu.edu/admissions/graduate-admissions

 Please note that the application for entry into the MAAPP program is listed under the major name “Applied American Politics and Policy.”
 Applicants should select the Campus/Location as “Main Campus-Tallahassee.”
-The degree is a Master’s of Science. - An OFFICIAL copy of transcripts from all previous universities/colleges attended must be submitted to the following address:
+The degree is a Master’s of Science. - An official copy of transcripts from all previous universities/colleges attended must be submitted.
+We recommend that you have official transcripts sent to FSU electronically to

 Office of Graduate Admissions